Child Health Collaborative Grant

 Who can apply

-- Involve at least two co-principal investigators: One from Children’s Minnesota and one from the University of Minnesota.
+• Must involve at least two co-principal investigators: one from Children's Minnesota and an investigator from the University (any of the five campuses).

 Awardees